nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

     pod/nginx-ingress-c6f9fb95f-fqklz   1/1     Running   0          5s     10.2.2.2     node-name     <none>           <none>
     ```

-Notice that we do not have a Service fronting NGINX Plus Ingress Controller.
-This is because we are using NGINX Plus Ingress Controller for egress only, which means we don't need an external IP address.
+Notice that we do not have a Service fronting NGINX Ingress Controller.
+This is because we are using NGINX Ingress Controller for egress only, which means we don't need an external IP address.
-The sidecar proxy will route egress traffic to the NGINX Plus Ingress Controller's Pod IP.
+The sidecar proxy will route egress traffic to the NGINX Ingress Controller's Pod IP.

 ### Create an internal route to the legacy target service

-To create an internal route from the NGINX Plus Ingress Controller to the legacy `target` Service, we need to create
+To create an internal route from the NGINX Ingress Controller to the legacy `target` Service, we need to create
 an Ingress resource with the annotation `nsm.nginx.com/internal-route: "true"`.

 {{< tip >}}